mimunzar/cz.chmu.historic-weather-data/README.txt

 To start downloading data issue the following command from the project's folder:

-    npm run download
+    npm run download <URL>

+Where the <URL> is one of [2] or [3].
 The process is able to be restarted  from a given checkpoint.
 The checkpoint is identified from the program's output.
-For example, to  start  downloading  from the checkpoint no. 4 issue the following command:
+For example, to start downloading from the checkpoint no.   4  issue  the  following

-    npm run download 4
+command:

-Downloading will start from the fourth item  on  the  daily  reports  page  [2].
+    npm run download <URL> 4

-Data are being saved to the ./data/ folder.
+Downloading will start from the fourth item on a reports page.
+Data  is  being saved to the ./data/ folder.

 Usage for Data Aggregation